Language-specific redirects based on Accept-Language header with Cloudflare

 Create a new Redirect Rule

-First, you must name your redirect rule.
+screenshot of Cloudflare admin showing where to create a new redirect rule First, you must name your redirect rule.
 Choose a descriptive name.
 You'll thank yourself later.
 Second, you must select the Custom filter expression option to reveal the expression editor.
 This is where the magic happen and the part we are about to focus on moving forward.

 The internet can be misleading